-Permits cost $40/day and are awarded in September.
-Any cancellations or unclaimed permits are given out on a first-come, first-served basis starting in early October.
+Group permits for up to five snowmobiles cost $40/day plus a $6 application fee and are awarded in September.
+Any cancellations or unclaimed permits are given out on a first-come, first-served basis starting in mid-October.

 West Yellowstone, Snowmobiling Capital of the World

-West Yellowstone offers 400 miles of snowmobiling terrain outside Yellowstone National Park on national forest service land.
+West Yellowstone offers 400 miles of snowmobiling terrain outside Yellowstone National Park on national forest service land and has a plethora of snowmobile guides that will take you in the national park.
 It's truly a snowmobilers paradise and the terrain caters to all levels from beginners to expert snowmobilers.

 Outside of the park, the Two Top Loop in Targhee National Forest features lots of elevation change and staggering views from the top.
 The South Plateau Trail in Targhee National Forest boasts considerable elevation change and access to some of the best in backcountry riding.
 Horse Butte Trail in Gallatin National Forest traces the shores of Hebgen Lake.
 Big Sky Trail in Gallatin National Forest offers great backcountry riding for aggressive sledders.